haeena-family/pval/README.md

 ```

 pval0 interface enslaves enp0s9 ethernet interface.
 All packets
-receved from enp0s9 are received from pval0, and all transmitted
+received from enp0s9 are received from pval0, and all transmitted
 packets to pval0 are transmitted through enp0s9.
 This relationship is
 similar to ethernet and bridge interfaces.